HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 };
 ```

-Now in the `Generate` function we implement the defination of operators, since we used the traits we just need to perform the operations between the 2 tensors using `BinaryOperatorTrait<T,Op>::Op()`
+Now in the `Generate` function we implement the definition of operators, since we used the traits we just need to perform the operations between the 2 tensors using `BinaryOperatorTrait<T,Op>::Op()`

 ```C++
    std::string Generate(std::string OpName){